- Khách sạn – hotel

 The livability, quality, and respectability of Khách sạn vs Nhà nghỉ differ widely across regions and cities.
-In this post, we help you learn the Vietnamese words and their pronunciation, and also highlight a few key cultural details about how Vietnamese view hotels and motels.
+In this post, we help you learn the difference between these types of hotels/motels, their pronunciation, and highlight a few key cultural insights about how Vietnamese consider these establishments.

 TRAVEL TIP: see our recommendations about hotels in Hanoi, HCMC and Da Nang that are tourist-friendly and affordable (read below).

 Pronunciation & Meaning of Khách Sạn (Hotels)

 Basically, khách sạn are normal hotels like you’d expect in any country.